 |

-Welcome to our webpage designed to keep people updated about our daughter/granddaughter/niece/friend Carli Newman.
-Carli was diagnosed with lymphoblastic lymphoma on December 3, 2004.
-The tumor around her heart has responded well to chemotherapy, and she completed her clinical trial chemo December 1, 2006.
-Carli is officially in remission--woohoo!
-On December 6, 2006, Carli was diagnosed with PCP pneumonia (Pneumocystis carinii), which is extremely rare in children, more common in immune suppressed adults.
-She was admitted to Children's Hospital for four weeks and spent her 6th birthday as well as her 4th in the hospital.
+Carli's Page Welcome to our webpage designed to keep people updated about our daughter/granddaughter/niece/friend Carli N. Carli was diagnosed with lymphoblastic lymphoma (non-Hodgkin lymphoma) on December 3, 2004.
+The tumor around her heart responded well to chemotherapy, and she completed her clinical trial chemo December 1, 2006.
+Carli was officially in remission--woohoo!
+On December 6, 2006, Carli was diagnosed with PCP pneumonia (Pneumocystis carinii).
+She was admitted to Children's Hospital for 4 weeks and spent her 6th birthday as well as her 4th in the hospital.
 She made it through 2007 monthly followup cancer free!
-May she continue to be blessed by all the well wishes, prayers and thoughts sent her way.
-She and her mom can be reached at PO Box 1191, Langley, WA 98260.
+She continues to enjoy good health through 2008 and into 2010.

 We invite you to contribute a great gift!

-love builds up the broken wall and straigtens the crooked path. love keeps the stars in the firmament and imposes rhythm on the ocean tides each of us is created of it and i suspect each of us was created for it —Maya Angelou
+love builds up the broken wall and straightens the crooked path. love keeps the stars in the firmament and imposes rhythm on the ocean tides each of us is created of it and i suspect each of us was created for it ~Maya Angelou

 Journal